athnlp/athnlp-labs/labs-exercises/neural-machine-translation.md

 ## Requirements
-We will train our models on the Multi30k dataset (well just a small part of it, as we will be running things on your laptop; you are more than welcome to try out the full datset on a GPU-enabled machine too!).
+We will train our models on the Multi30k dataset (well just a small part of it, as we will be running things on your laptop; you are more than welcome to try out the full dataset on a GPU-enabled machine too!).

 1. Clone the dataset from [here](https://github.com/multi30k/dataset).
 2. Extract the first 1000 examples of the already tokenized version of the validation set: